adamefrazer/learning/README.md

 # 100daysofcode

+Day 32: (Dec 12th): changed up a side project website.
+It is in my NHL repository.
+Wanted to make it look a bit like this https://bitcharge.co/?ref=land-book.com

 Day 31: (Dec 11th): fell asleep reading Eloquent javascript

 Day 30: (Dec 10th): feel like im spinning in circles